E-commerce

 SEO synergy

-Brand searches fueled by social strengthen authority and organic traffic to the store if the brand is consistent.
+Brand searches driven by social strengthen authority and organic traffic to the store if the brand is consistent.

 Retail media

-Marketplaces that sell internal advertising space: a logic close to social insofar as bidding and catalog are coupled.
+Marketplaces that sell internal advertising space: a logic close to social insofar as bidding and the catalog are linked.

-Meta offers tools to connect a product catalog, run dynamic ads, and sometimes provide integrated shopping journeys depending on eligibility.
-Formats (carousel, Advantage+, collection) support different stages of the funnel.
+Meta offers tools to connect a product catalog, run dynamic ads, and sometimes offer integrated shopping journeys depending on eligibility.
+The formats (carousel, Advantage+, collection) serve different stages of the funnel.

 Image quality, titles, availability: a poorly configured feed wastes budget and creates frustration if the product is unavailable at click time.